leewentong/learngit/readme.txt

-Git is a  distributed control system.
+Gt is a  distributed control system.
 Git is free software.
 myname is liwentong
-wellcome my home